-1 In the Company's annual financial statements loan receivables amounting to EUR 19,546 million are reported under the "Loans to customers" balance sheet line item.
-As at 31 December 2024, risk provisions for the loan portfolio consisting of individual and general valuation allowances are reported.
+(1) In the Company's consolidated financial statements loan receivables amounting to EUR 20,553 million are reported under the "Loans to customers" balance sheet line item.
+As at 31 December 2023, the risk provision recognized amounts to EUR 347 million, which was reported in a separate item.